PJLab-ADG/LoGoNet/README.md

 ```
 @inproceedings{logonet,
   title={LoGoNet: Towards Accurate 3D Object Detection with Local-to-Global Cross-Modal Fusion},
-  author={Xin Li and Tao Ma and Yuenan Hou and Botian Shi and Yucheng Yang and Youquan Liu and Xingjiao Wu and Qin Chen and Yikang Li and Yu Qiao and Liang He},
+  author={Xin Li and Tao Ma and Yuenan Hou and Botian Shi and Yuchen Yang and Youquan Liu and Xingjiao Wu and Qin Chen and Yikang Li and Yu Qiao and Liang He},
   booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
   year = {2023}
 }